rwilson04/zf2-dependency-injection/README.md

 ------------
 This is my attempt at creating objects the recommended way, using closures in the Module's config methods.
 I started with Zend's Skeleton Application

-Building depend on BrickFactory

-BrickFactory depends on Brick

-Bricks need a color to be instantiated

-I wasn't sure of the best method for creating multiple instances of an injected object, so I came up with the BrickFactory, which simply clones the original Brick and sets its new color.
+I'm trying to see if I can create multiple instances of a class using the AbstractPluginManager